derivalogic/ox/README.md

 ```

 See `scripting/examples` for runnable examples, including pricing scripts for a vanilla swap, barrier option, Asian option, forward, and a vanilla option.
+The `wasm` crate also includes `event_pricing_from_json` under `wasm/examples`, demonstrating how to load a pricing request from JSON and execute it.
+The sample `request.json` shows market data for CLP and USD curves and evaluates a simple forward-style event.